 Also, my teenage son is getting where he does not want to come because he can do what he wants at his dad's house but I have reasonable rules that he must follow.
-The dad takes his side and tells me the son is NOT coming.
+His dad takes his side and tells me our son is NOT coming.
 How does the non-custodial parent handle this when the visitation arises and the son refuses?

 Brette's Answer: It sounds as though he is recovered from surgery and there is no reason he can't do the driving, so the court would uphold it.
 The problem is the child's attitude.
 You didn't say how old your son is.
 The older he is, the more weight his opinion carries.
 It is virtually impossible to enforce visitation with an older teen that is unwilling to go, although you can definitely try, particularly since you didn't give an age.
 If he's 13, you have a much better chance at enforcement than if he is 17.
 Good luck.